Carnegie Mellon University

 Bio

 I am a literary scholar and cultural historian of modern China.
 My main research engages with modern Chinese environmental literature (ecocriticism), film, and history.
 My research interests also include science fiction, migration studies, and Sino-African relations.
-My publications appear in Journal of Chinese Cinemas, ISLE: Interdisciplinary Studies in Literature and Environment, Environmental History, and Green Letters: Studies in Ecocriticism.
-My dissertation earned Marston Anderson Prize for the best dissertation in East Asian department at Yale University.
-I am now revising it into a book, tentatively entitled Arboreal Nation: Trees and the Making of Modern China.
+My publications have appeared or are forthcoming in Prism: Theory and Modern Chinese Literature, Chinese Literature and Thought Today, Journal of Chinese Cinemas, ISLE: Interdisciplinary Studies in Literature and Environment, Environmental History, and Green Letters: Studies in Ecocriticism.
+My dissertation earned the Marston Anderson Prize for the best dissertation in East Asian department at Yale University in 2022.
+My first manuscript Trees and the Making of Modern China is forthcoming from Stanford University Press in 2025.

 • Environmental Humanities (Ecocriticism & Environmental History)